Drug Dealer Faces Execution for 7 Gang Killings in Virginia

 Corey Johnson, who was sentenced to death in connection with seven of the slayings, was right in the thick of it as one of the leaders of the Newtowne gang.
 He and two other members were sentenced to death under a federal law that targets large-scale drug traffickers.

-Johnson, now 52, is scheduled to die at 6 p.m.
-ET Thursday at the federal prison in Terre Haute, Indiana.
+Johnson, now 52, was scheduled to be put to death Thursday at the federal prison in Terre Haute, Indiana.
 A federal judge in Washington, D.C., had halted the execution and Friday's scheduled execution of Dustin Higgs because both men tested positive last month for COVID-19, but a federal appeals court late Wednesday lifted the injunction.
-Additional appeals in the case are likely, though government lawyers have been successful in getting a green light from the U.S. Supreme Court to proceed even after lower courts put federal executions on hold.
+Additional appeals were filed during the day, including emergency motions to stay the execution with the U.S. Supreme Court.
+The Justice Department opposed those requests.

 Lawyers for both inmates argue that lung damage from the coronavirus makes it more likely they'll suffer excruciating pain from a lethal injection of pentobarbital.
 Johnson's lawyers also argue he is intellectually disabled and therefore ineligible to be put to death, under both federal law and a U.S. Supreme Court ruling.